BiaoWu/Android-Pull-To-Refresh/README.md

 compile 'com.biao:pulltorefresh:1.0.0-beta2'
 ```

+## TODO
+1. add more defult headers
+2. go on optimize

 ##How to use!

-1. Just use PtrLayout like FrameLayout!!
+* Step 1 :	Just use PtrLayout like FrameLayout!!

 ```
 <com.biao.pulltorefresh.PtrLayout